cloudevents/spec/cloudevents/extensions/opcua.md

 ### source

-MUST either map to [Application Description](https://reference.opcfoundation.org/Core/Part4/v104/docs/7.1) field `applicationUri` of the OPC UA server or to an customer configured Unified Namespace path.
+MUST either map to [Application Description](https://reference.opcfoundation.org/Core/Part4/v104/docs/7.1) field `applicationUri` of the OPC UA server or to an customer configured identifier like an unified namespace path.

 ### type